Suffern, New York: Government

 Suffern's government is headed by a mayor, Michael Curley.
 The mayor presides over a village board consisting of four trustees.
-The village is represented in the United States House of Representatives by Mondaire Jones.
-In state government, it is represented by Senator Elijah Reichlin-Melnick and Assemblyman Mike Lawler.
-Suffern falls within the borders of the town of Ramapo, with Michael Specht serving as supervisor.
+The village is represented in the United States House of Representatives by Mike Lawler.
+In state government, it is represented by Senator Bill Weber and Assemblyman Karl Brabenec.
+Suffern is an incorporated village within the town of Ramapo, where Michael Specht serves as town supervisor.

 Education

 Suffern Middle School is the junior high school of the Suffern Central School District (SCSD), and is located in the village Montebello, adjacent to Suffern.
-The 1,200 grade 6-8 students educated there hail from Airmont, Suffern, Montebello, Hillburn, Sloatsburg and parts of Monsey.
+The 1,200 grade 6–8 students educated there hail from Airmont, Suffern, Montebello, Hillburn, Sloatsburg and parts of Monsey.

 The village is home to Richard P. Connor Elementary School, also part of SCSD.
 Viola Elementary School is located in the neighboring CDP of Viola.
 High school students are zoned to Suffern High School.

 In 2013, Cherry Lane Elementary School, located in the neighboring Village of Airmont and part of SCSD, became one of the Blue Ribbon School of Excellence Award winners awarded by the U.S. Department of Education.

 Rockland Community College, part of the SUNY system, is located just outside the village limits.